drmargarido/surf_monitor/README.md

 ![Live Preview](demo/live_preview_text.gif)

-To see a full demo check the [video]().
+To see a full demo check the [video](https://youtu.be/wPPut1VDIj4).

 ## Dependencies

-You will need to built it from source.
+You will need to build it from source.
 The source is the lit file, a file that following the ideas of [Literate Programming](https://www-cs-faculty.stanford.edu/~knuth/lp.html).

 I used the [Literate](https://github.com/zyedidia/Literate) compiler to compile the lit file.